halcyonmobile/ReleaseRadar/README.md

 Apple is a trademark -, App Store is a service mark of Apple Inc., registered in the U.S. and other countries and regions.

 ReleaseRadar is released under the MIT license.
 [See LICENSE](https://github.com/halcyonmobile/ReleaseRadar/blob/master/LICENSE) for details.

+If you use the open-source library in your project, please make sure to credit and backlink to http://halcyonmobile.com